Faiaz98/Data-Structures-Simplified/README.md

 ## Common Operations:

-- Insertion: Add a new node at the beginning, end, or middle of the list.
+- **Insertion**: Add a new node at the beginning, end, or middle of the list.
-- Deletion: Remove a node from the list.
+- **Deletion**: Remove a node from the list.
-- Traversal: Visit each node in the list sequentially.
+- **Traversal**: Visit each node in the list sequentially.
-- Search: Look for a specific node in the list.
+- **Search**: Look for a specific node in the list.

 ## Usage:

 Linked lists are used in situations where dynamic size and efficient insertion and deletion operations are required, such as implementing stacks, queues, and hash tables.

+## Stacks Simplified:

+Imagine a stack of books where you can only add or remove books from the top.
+That's what a stack is like in programming.

+## Key Points:

+- **LIFO(Last In, First Out)**: The last item added to the stack is the first one to be removed.
+It's like a stack of plates where you take the top one first.
+- **Operations**: Stacks support two main operations:
+      - **Push**: Add an item to the top of the stack.
+      - **Pop**: Remove the item from the top of the stack.

+- **Types**:

+    - **Array-based Stack**: Implement using arrays, providing fast access but with a fixed size.
+    - **Linked List-based Stack**: Implement using linked lists, allowing dynamic size but slightly slower access.

+## Example:

+- Array-based Stack: imagine a stack `[5, 8, 12]`.
+If you push 3 onto the stack, it becomes `[5, 8, 12, 3]`.
+If you pop, you'll get 3 removed from the top.

+- Linked List-based Stack: Imagine a stack with elements A->B->C. If you push D onto the stack, it becomes D->A->B->C. If you pop, you'll get D removed from the top.

+## Common Operations:

+- Push: Add an item to the top of the stack.
+- Pop: Remove the item from the top of the stack.
+- Peek: View the item at the top of the stack without removing it.
+- Check Empty: Determine if the stack is empty.
+- Check Full (for array-based stacks): Determine if the stack is full.

+## Usage:

+Stacks are used in various algorithms and applications, such as managing functions calls in programming language, implementing undo functionality in text editors, and parsing expressions in compilers.